Blue and White (political alliance): History

+Former composition

-Blue and White consists of one political party, Israel Resilience, which holds eight seats in the Knesset.
+Blue and White consisted of one political party, Israel Resilience, which holds eight seats in the Knesset.
 Yesh Atid and Telem were previously part of an alliance with Israel Resilience.
-While not being formally part of it, the Israeli Labor Party and Derekh Eretz have worked with the alliance on a parliamentary basis during the term of the twenty-third Knesset.
+While not being formally part of it, the Israeli Labor Party and Derekh Eretz worked with the alliance on a parliamentary basis during the term of the twenty-third Knesset.
 On 10 July 2022, Blue and White signed a joint ticket agreement with New Hope, for the upcoming legislative election.
 The ticket was named Blue and White-New Hope, with Gantz as its prime ministerial candidate.